Khwaja Wasiuddin

-Khwaja Wasiuddin (1920–1992) was an army general and diplomat.
+Khawaja Wasiuddin (20 March 1920 – 22 September 1992) was a Bangladeshi army general and diplomat from Dhaka Nawab family.
 He started his career as a young officer in the British Indian Army and later became a senior general in Pakistan Army.
+In 1971, he was the highest ranking Bengali officer in the Pakistani army.
+In 1973, he was repatriated to Bangladesh, where he was received at the airport by General M.A.G.
+Osmani.
+He later served as a senior general in Bangladesh Army.
 He was the permanent representative of Bangladesh to the United Nations.

 Early life

 Khwaja Wasiuddin was born on 20 March 1920 in Ahsan Manzil, Dacca, Bengal Presidency (Present-day Bangladesh).
-His father Khwaja Shahabuddin was the governor of North-west Frontier Province of Pakistan and member of the Dhaka Nawab family; his father's elder brother was Sir Khawaja Nazimuddin, the second Governor-General of Pakistan and subsequently its second Prime Minister.
-His mother was Farhat Banu, the niece of sir salimullah and member of the Bengal Legislative Assembly.
+His father, Khwaja Shahabuddin, was the governor of North-west Frontier Province of Pakistan and member of the Dhaka Nawab family; his father's elder brother was Sir Khawaja Nazimuddin, the second Governor-General of Pakistan and subsequently its second Prime Minister.
+His mother was Farhat Banu, the niece of Nawab Sir Khwaja Salimullah and member of the Bengal Legislative Assembly.
 He studied at Dhaka Muslim High School and later in St Gregory's High School.
-In 1938 he graduated from Prince of Wales Royal Military College.
+In 1938, he graduated from Prince of Wales Royal Indian Military College.

-Career
+Military career

 After graduation, he joined the Indian Military Academy and was commissioned as a Second Lieutenant in April 1940 in the 8th Punjab Regiment of the British Indian Army.
 He served in the Burma Campaign of World War II.
 He reached the rank of major by 1943.
-In 1945 he was promoted to rank of lieutenant colonel and appointed as the additional deputy president of Inter Services Selection Board of British Indian Armed Forces.
+In 1945, he was promoted to rank of lieutenant colonel and appointed as the additional deputy president of Inter Services Selection Board of British Indian Armed Forces.

 Pakistan

-After the partition of India he opted for Pakistan Army.
+After the partition of India, he opted for Pakistan Army.
 In Pakistan, he continued to work in Pakistani Inter Services Selection Board, eventually becoming its president.
-In 1951 he went for further studies in Camberley Staff College in United Kingdom and subsequently was promoted to the rank of brigadier general.
-In 1960 he was made the general officer commanding (GOC) of the 14th Division located in East Pakistan's Dhaka and in 1963 he was the commander of 10th Division located in Lahore, West Pakistan.
-In 1962 he was a provincial martial law administrator.
-In 1964 he got his higher educations from Imperial Defense College in United Kingdom.
+In 1951. he went for further studies in Camberley Staff College in the United Kingdom and subsequently was promoted to the rank of Brigadier general.

+In 1960, he was made the general officer commanding (GOC) of the 14th Division located in East Pakistan's Dhaka and in 1963 he was the commander of the10th Division located in Lahore, West Pakistan.
+Also, he was the chairman of Adamjee Cantonment College.
+In 1962, he was a provincial martial law administrator.
+In 1964, he got his higher education from Imperial Defense College in United Kingdom.
 In 1967, he was promoted to the rank of Lieutenant General and was appointed as the commander of the II Corps, the headquarters was firstly in Lahore and later was transferred to Multan, Punjab.

+Colonel-Commandant of the East Bengal Regiment

+As the oldest serving officer commissioned from the East Bengal Regiment, he was named as the Colonel-Commandant of the Regiment.
+He also successfully advocated for the raising of new purely Bengali EBR battalions, which were the 8, 9 and 10 East Bengal battalions.

+He stood out from other officers by giving speeches in Bangla.